Ludovico Manin: Doge

 Lodovico was elected Doge of Venice on 9 March 1789, the same year that would see the start of the French Revolution a few months later, on the first ballot (the electoral assembly was composed of 41 members).
 His traditional coronation ceremony required him to throw coins to the Venetians, which cost more than 458,197 Lira, less than a quarter of which was paid from the funds of the Republic of Venice, the rest coming out of his own pocket.
-By the year 1792, he had allowed the once great Venetian merchant fleet to decline to a mere 309 merchantmen.
+By the year 1792, the Republic had reduced in power and importance an trade and the once great Venetian merchant fleet had declined to a mere 309 merchantmen.

 Villa Manin, in Passariano, where the Treaty of Campoformio was signed.

 When Napoleon invaded Italy, Venice, along with the Republic of Genoa, did not initially join the coalition of Italian states formed in 1795, instead maintaining neutrality.
 On 15 April 1797, French general Jean-Andoche Junot gave the Doge an ultimatum which he refused.
 A secret addition to the Treaty of Leoben, signed on 17 April 1797, gave Venice, alongside Istria and Dalmatia, to Austria.
 On 25 April 1797, the French fleet arrived at the Lido.
 Venetian cannons sank one of the ships, but did not succeed in repelling the invasion since the Venetian war fleet numbered only 4 galleys and 7 galliots.
 The Doge surrendered on 12 May 1797 and left the Doge's Palace two days later.

-On 16 May French troops entered Piazza San Marco and the surrender contract was officially signed, submitting Venice to French rule.
+On 16 May, French troops entered Piazza San Marco and the surrender contract was officially signed, submitting Venice to French rule.